ralic/Code_Aster/README.rst

 Repositories
 ============

-Code_Aster source files are stored into three repositories:
+Code_Aster source files are stored into several repositories:

 - `src`_: source files (C, fortran, python) and build scripts (~350MB)
 - *validation*: a few testcase files with non-public data (~1GB)
 - *data*: data about materials that can not be freely distributed
+- `perf`_: this one containing some testcase files used for performance benchmarking.

 Other independent repositories exist: